wkumari/draft-wkumari-dnsop-extended-error/README.md

    The resolver attempted to perfom a DNS query but the domain was blacklisted by a security policy imposed upon the server being talked to.
-Note that how the imposed policy is applied is irrelevant (in- band DNS somehow, court order, etc).
+Note that how the imposed policy is applied is irrelevant (in- band DNS filtering, court order, etc).

-Kumari, et al.          Expires February 10, 2020               [Page 6]

-Internet-Draft       draft-ietf-dnsop-extended-error         August 2019

 3.18.
 Extended DNS Error Code 17 - Prohibited